Simucube/simucube-docs.github.io/docs/Tuner/Pedals.md

 In Tuner you may control two (2) types of pedals: Active and Passive.

-- Passive Pedals give you limited amount of options, mainly focusing on how the game receives the telemetry data with **Simulator Input Mapping**.
+- Passive Pedals give you limited number of options, mainly focusing on how the game receives the telemetry data with **Simulator Input Mapping**.
-- Active Pedals give you real control to adjust the feeling to your liking via force curve adjustment, damping, endstop, effects and also **Simulator Input Mapping**.
+- Active Pedals give you real control to adjust the feeling to your liking via force curve adjustment, damping, end stop, effects and **Simulator Input Mapping**.

 ## First Time Setup